apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/pro_scraping.md

 It's called the <a href="https://sdk.apify.com" target="_blank">Apify SDK</a> and it is - **and always will be** - completely open-source and **free** to use.
 You don't need to sign up for an Apify account or use the Apify platform.
 You can use it on your personal computer, on any server, or in any cloud you want.

-We mentioned the benefits of a dedicated scraping library in the previous chapters, but to recap:
+We mentioned the benefits of a dedicated scraping library in the previous lessons, but to recap:

 1. **Faster development time** because you don't have to write boilerplate code.
 2. **Fewer bugs**.
 Apify SDK is fully unit-tested and battle-tested on millions of scraper runs.